 Mr. Arnold has participated in several Public Utilities Commission of Ohio working groups concerning electric infrastructure and gas pipelines.
 He is dedicated to helping families and communities explore the benefits of new fuel sources and issues for additional planning adoption and use.

-DALE ARNOLD, IMMEDIATE PAST PRESIDENT
+DALE ARNOLD, SECRETARY

 Prior to joining Nissan North America, Ms. Maves was a lawyer for the State Medical Board of Ohio and was Director of Grant Administration for Clean Fuels Ohio.
 At Clean Fuels Ohio, she managed more than $25 million in federal and state grants and served as the staff lawyer, drafting and negotiating all grant award and consulting contracts.
 She was also responsible for implementing and managing Clean Fuels Ohio's Drive Electric Ohio initiative.

 Ms. Maves earned a bachelor of arts degree from DePauw University and a JD from Indiana University at Bloomington.
 She currently serves as a director of First Federal Savings Bank in Indiana.

 CYNTHIA MAVES, MARKETING COMMITTEE CHAIR

 Mr. McGlinchey has over 40 years of technical automotive experience and has been dedicated to alternative fuels for the past 30 years.
 His work has focused on training and teaching.
 After retiring from West Virginia University’s National Alternative Fuels Training Consortium, he formed AFV International, a consulting firm which offers alternative fuel training services in France, Bangladesh, Nigeria, the Philippines, and South America.